vittorioromeo/cppnow2016/trip_report.md

            'di::bind<interface>.to<implementation>()'?");
 ```

-`gcc`'s output is very similar.
+`g++`'s output is very similar.
 MSVC is a little longer but still very easy to read and understand.

 #### `template` type name erasure